-It's summer and the last thing most of us want to do is tip the scale.
+It's that time of year and the last thing most of us want to do is tip the scale.

 But if you're a growing company, your sole focus is on scaling your business to ensure your team's survival and ability to perform while experiencing growth.
 As your partner for all things scale and experience, we have 4 insights that you should know while your business is experiencing growing pains and pleasures.